 });

-This example shows how to create a basic web server with Express.js, define routes to handle different types of HTTP requests, and use middleware to perform additional tasks such as request logging and error handling.
+This example demonstrates how to create a basic web server with Express.js, define routes to handle different types of HTTP requests, and use middleware to perform additional tasks such as request logging and error handling.